Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Joys of Being Handy

 There was this other time when I attempted to make a birdhouse for my backyard.
-At first, it should’ve been a simple project—but then I remembered my mother-in-law loves to visit and feed the birds.
+At first, it should’ve been a simple —but then I remembered my mother-in-law loves to visit and feed the birds.
 Talk about pressure!
 I didn’t just want to build a box; I wanted to create a bird mansion!

 With some cedar scraps and a few days, I managed to put together something that, believe it or not, actually worked!
 I spent hours sanding it down until my hands were blistered, but then I painted it this bright blue color.
 I stood there, exhausted but proud, feeling like I’d entered a mini version of the Olympics for DIY projects.